hanhonglei/hanhonglei.github.io/_posts/2020-10-30-research-game-demo-submit.markdown

 layout: post
 title:  "How to submit a game demo in the academic conference"
 date:   2020-10-30
-categories: article paper research saliency vr review
+categories: article paper poster demo
 ---
 # How to submit a game demo in the academic conference